This web page contains brief explanations of various offensive topics within the game of basketball.

 1-4 high offense: Basketball offensive strategy that primarily utilizes the high post as well as the wing areas to create scoring opportunities near the basket or from the perimeter, typically with a variety of basketball cuts and/or basketball screens.

-1-4 press break: Basketball offensive strategy that can be implemented against press defenses such as the 1-2-1-1 diamond press, the 2-2-1 press, the 1-2-2 press or a full court man to man press.
+1-4 press break offense: Strategy that is generally designed to create scoring opportunities against certain press defenses such as the 1-2-1-1 diamond press, the 2-2-1 press, the 1-2-2 press or a full court man to man press.

 2 out 3 in motion offense: Basketball offensive strategy that emphasizes ball movement, post split action, and continuity patterns to create scoring opportunities near the basket or from the perimeter.